Generic selectors

 Data was collected and managed on a Microsoft Excel worksheet.
 All the variables were assessed for normality.
 Continuous variables were summarized as mean (SD) or median (IQR) as appropriate.
 Categorical variables were summarized as frequency and percentages.
 Pearson’s correlation coefficient was calculated to assess the correlation between HRQoL domains and lung function parameters.
 The strength of correlation was assigned as follows: an r-value (Pearson’s co-efficient) of 0.8 to 1 was considered a strong correlation, 0.6 to 0.79 fairly strong, 0.4 to 0.59 moderate and less than 0.4 was considered a weak correlation respectively.
 Linear regression analysis was performed to find the association between the HRQoL domains and demographic and lung function parameters.

-The data was analyzed using SPSS version 29 and a two-sided P-value < 0.05 was considered significant.
+The data was analyzed using SPSS version 29 and a two-sided P value < 0.05 was considered significant.

 Results

-A hundred and fifty-nine patients individuals with ILD participated in this study were recruited, with a mean (SD) age of 53.2 (12.9) yr which predominantly included females (64.15%).
+A hundred and fifty-nine individuals with ILD participated in this study were recruited, with a mean (SD) age of 53.2 (12.9) yr which predominantly included females (64.15%).
 The most common etiology of ILD was connective tissue disease associated ILD (40.8%) followed by hypersensitivity pneumonitis (11.3%) and idiopathic pulmonary fibrosis (10.6%).
 The median (IQR) duration of illness was 5 (3, 25) months.
 Co-morbidities were present in 105 (66%) patients with hypertension (37.1%) and diabetes mellitus (33.9%) being the commonest, followed by hypothyroidism, ischemic heart disease and obstructive airway disease.
 Baseline characteristics of the patients are summarized in Table I.

 Table I. Baseline characteristics of the study population (n=159)